 Additional information may be found in the Accreditation Handbook.

 Organizations which accredit entire institutions are called institutional accrediting organizations.
 Those which evaluate free-standing professional or occupational schools or are limited to specific programs within an institution of higher education are called specialized accrediting organizations.
-The Northwest Commission on Colleges and Universities is one of six regional institutional accrediting associations in the United States, each responsible for a specific geographic area.
+The Northwest Commission on Colleges and Universities is one of six institutional accrediting associations in the United States.
 These six associations are comprised of seven commissions serving higher education institutions.
 They examine all educational programs at an institution as well as the mission and core themes, student support services, library and information resources, and finance and facilities.

 Institutional accrediting bodies focus on an institution as a total operating unit and provide assurance that the general characteristics of the institution have been examined and found to be satisfactory.
 Institutional accreditation, concerned with evaluating the institution as a whole, does not seek to deal with any particular program in great detail although programs are reviewed as a part of the consideration of the entire institution.

 Specialized accrediting bodies focus on specific programs to ensure that the details of that particular program meet the external accreditation standards.
 Specialized accreditation, speaking to a specific program, does not seek to deal significantly with the general conditions of the institution, although certain general conditions are considered in the context in which the accredited program is offered.

 Both institutional and specialized bodies conduct the accreditation process using a common pattern.
 The pattern requires integral self-study of the institution or program, followed by an on-site visit by an evaluation committee, and a subsequent review and decision by a central governing group.
 Within this general pattern the various accrediting bodies have developed a variety of individual procedures adapted to their own circumstances.
 Increasingly, attention has been given to educational outcomes as a basis for evaluation.